-Qualified One Year MBA and Professional MBA candidates may be waived for the GMAT or GRE exams by the MBA Admissions Committee as part of the graduate test requirement.
-Sole discretion remains with the MBA Admissions Committee and any waiver granted does not guarantee acceptance.
+Qualified MBA candidates for the One Year MBA, Professional MBA, Professional MBA (For Leaders in Healthcare) and applicable dual degree programs may be waived for the GMAT or GRE exams by the MBA Admissions Committee as part of the graduate test requirement.
+Sole discretion remains with the MBA Admissions Committee and granted waivers does not guarantee acceptance.
 The GMAT or GRE can still be recommended by the MBA Admissions Committee to strengthen the overall competitiveness of an application or for candidates that have not met the minimum cumulative undergraduate 2.75 GPA requirement, which is set by the Graduate School.
 The GMAT or GRE is required if seeking an academic scholarship (this is only for the One Year MBA program).

 The following criteria may be considered for waivers: